 - INTERNAL RESIDENTIAL STREETS - Most schools in an urban setting, and some in a rural setting, are surrounded by or have adjacent to them a residential area that presents a walking situation up to 1 1/2 miles, even though sidewalks are unavailable and street lights may or may not be present.

 - Class I - SEPARATED TRAILS are paved trails separated from the main stream of motorized traffic by a minimum of 12 feet.

-- Class II - SIDEWALK TRAILS with curb are paved trails separated from the roadway by a 5' - 12' wide seeded strip.
+- Class II - SIDEWALK TRAILS with curbs are paved trails separated from the roadway by a 5' - 12' wide seeded strip.

-- Class IIb - SIDEWALK TRAILS without curb are paved trails which have been extended from the pavement and separated by a guardrail.
+- Class IIb - SIDEWALK TRAILS without curbs are paved trails which have been extended from the pavement and separated by a guardrail.

 If these means are not available and the traffic situation provides adequate gap time in traffic, at least 60 gaps per hour, students can also accomplish a safe crossing unassisted.